Wormnest/squirrel2doxygen/readme.md

 3. check\_end\_of\_class = True or False
 Determines if you want to check if a ';' follows the closing '}' of a class definition.
 You can speed up filtering by turning this off if you always add a ";" yourself.
+4. track\_class\_functions = True or False
+Determines if you want to track all member functions of all classes and add them inside the class if necessary, since Squirrel allows class member functions to be declared outside the class itself.
+Note that this will slow down parsing considerably but is necessary if not all member functions are inside the class definition.
+If this option is set to True then check\_end\_of\_class will also be set to True.

 Copyright
 ---------